hugang/auto-test/doc/commands.md

 Gets the handle of the current page.

 - arguments
-    - window handle: A handle representing a specific page (tab, or window).
+    - window handle(target): A handle representing a specific page (tab, or window).

 ## store xpath count [〇]